JackStouffer/Simple-Dungeon-Crawler/readme.md

 ## Implemented Features

+* A very basic leveling system
+* A magic system
+* An inventory system
+* Potions
+* Magic scrolls
 * Multiple levels loaded and connected from Tiled maps
-* An inventory system
-* A very basic leveling system
 * Monsters with basic AI, like rats and goblins
-* Lighting and sight FOVs
+* Two pass lighting and sight FOVs
 * Intractable world items like chests, boxes, and doors
 * Some scenery like tables, lanterns, fires, chairs, and cabinets
-* A magic system with damage spells and two types of utility spells
-* Health potions
-* Magic scrolls
+* Keybinding for keyboard controls

 ## Planned Features